 Prior to joining the firm, Michael clerked for Judge Ralph E. Tyson at the U.S. District Court for the Middle District of Louisiana and Justice Nkabinde at South Africa’s highest Court.
 Michael also externed for Justice John L. Weimer at the Louisiana Supreme Court.

-Michael is listed as a Rising Star in Louisiana Super Lawyers 2018.Representative Experience
+Michael is listed as a Rising Star by Louisiana Super Lawyers 2018 - 2019.Representative Experience

 - Obtained over $5,500,000 in insurance proceeds for one of the world's largest outdoor advertising companies for hurricane-related property damage and business interruption losses

 - Obtained a favorable settlement for a local port commission after obtaining summary judgment that the port commission was an "additional insured" under contractor's CGL policy

 - Obtained a favorable settlement for one of the nation's largest agricultural formulators and distributors after defeating an insurer's motion for summary judgment claiming there was no insurable "property damage" as required under the CGL policy

 - Briefed, argued, and obtained a landmark ruling from the Louisiana Supreme Court expanding an insured's bad faith causes of action against its insurer.
 See Kelly v.
 State Farm Fire & Cas.
 Co., 14-1921 (La.
 5/5/15); 169 So.
 3d 328.

 - Obtained over $30,000,000 under CGL and pollution liability policies for sinkhole-related losses

 - Obtained a favorable settlement under CGL and PLL polices for releases of untreated wastewater from a wastewater treatment facility